mathew-j-davis/shuttle/readme.md

 - **Configuration via Command-Line Arguments or Settings File:**
   - Supports specifying paths and options through command-line arguments.
-  - Can load settings from a configuration file (`settings.ini`) if arguments are not provided.
+  - Can load settings from a configuration file if arguments are not provided.

 ## **Prerequisites**